 The outfielder from Mississauga has struggled at times with the Blue Jays this season.
 In 23 games with Toronto he hit .193 (16 of 83) with six doubles, two home runs and six runs batted in.
 His low offensive output was compounded by iffy defense in center field.

-The telltale sign that the 22-year old Pompey needed some Triple A time came April 19 when he had a particularly difficult game in a 5-2 loss to the Atlanta Braves in Rogers Center.
+The telltale sign that the 22-year-old Pompey needed some Triple A time came April 19, when he had a particularly difficult game in a 5-2 loss to the Atlanta Braves in Rogers Centre.

 “I’ve found ever since the season started I’ve been playing somewhat scared just because I don’t want to make a mistake,” Pompey said to Toronto reporters after the game.

 He won the Opening Day spot out of spring training after sprinting through the Blue Jays system last year.
-Pompey started 2014 in Single-A Dunedin moved on to Double-A New Hampshire then played the final 12 games of the season with the Bisons, hitting .358 (19 for 53) with five doubles, five RBI and six stolen bases.
+Pompey started 2014 in Class-A Dunedin, moved on to New Hampshire, then played the final 12 games of the season with the Bisons, hitting .358 (19 for 53) with five doubles, five RBIs and six stolen bases.

-That earned him a September promotion Jays, playing in his first 17 Major League Baseball games.
+That earned him a September promotion to the Jays and his first 17 major league games.

 Meanwhile, there’s opportunity for players recently promoted to the Bisons from Double A.